publishing.co.uk

 Wide means your ebook sells everywhere — Apple Books, Kobo, Barnes & Noble, Google Play, plus libraries and Bookshop.org — usually via an aggregator like Draft2Digital.

 Important: this only affects the ebook.
-Your print book is always wide; you can (and should) use IngramSpark for print regardless.
+Your print book isn't locked to Amazon either — you can (and should) distribute it wide via IngramSpark (or KDP's Expanded Distribution), regardless of your ebook choice.

 Choose KDP Select if...